eProsima/Integration-Service-docs/docs/usecases_content.rst

 ^^^^^^^^^^^^^^^^^

-A compulsory prerequisite for running the examples of the following sections is to have :code:`integration-service` correctly installed as explained in detail in the introductory section :ref:`Getting Started <getting started>`.
+A compulsory prerequisite for running the examples of the following sections is to have *eProsima Integration-Service* correctly installed as explained in detail in the introductory section :ref:`Getting Started <getting started>`.
 Please make sure to follow all the steps described in the document before proceeding.

-Also notice that, for being able to execute :code:`integration-service` with the :code:`soss` command at the end of each example, the shell must be fully overlaid with the sourcing of any colcon-built package required by the specific
+Also notice that, for being able to execute *eProsima Integration-Service* with the :code:`soss` command at the end of each example, the shell must be fully overlaid with the sourcing of any colcon-built package required by the specific
 use-case:

-- The :code:`integration-service` installation, along with the installation of any possible **System-Handle** that might be required by the specific example (e. g., :code:`SOSS-FIWARE` and :code:`SOSS-ROS1`).
+- The *eProsima Integration-Service* installation, along with the installation of any possible **System-Handle** that might be required by the specific example (e. g., **SOSS-FIWARE** and **SOSS-ROS1**).
-- The :code:`ROS2` or :code:`ROS1` installation, when needed.
+- The *ROS2* or *ROS1* installation, when needed.

 As an alternative, you can install permanently the overlays relevant to your use-case system-wide, by adding the opportune :code:`source` commands to your :code:`.bashrc` file.